 Tokyo researchers asked a group of volunteers wearing “diet distorting” goggles to eat as many Oreo cookies as they needed to feel satisfied.
 Unbeknownst to the participants, they used glasses that changed the size of the cookies as viewed through the goggles so they appeared 50% larger than they actually were.
 The participants’ hands still appeared normal in size.
 The results?
 After increasing the size of the cookies, the cookie munchers ate 10% fewer cookies than when the cookies appeared to be their true size.
 By creating the illusion that the cookies were larger than they actually were, the participants ate less.

-Factors like the expansion of your stomach and the composition of what you’re eating affects satiety.
-These factors cause the release of satiety hormones that feed back to the brain to signal that you’re full.
+Factors like the expansion of your stomach and the composition of what you’re eating affect satiety.
+These factors cause the release of satiety hormones that feedback to the brain to signal that you’re full.
 But it’s not really as straightforward as textbooks say it is.
-Factors like how a food looks and smells, how it tastes, the mood you’re in while you’re eating as well as factors like who you’re eating with and what you’re doing while you eating affect satiety.
+Factors like how the food looks and smells, how it tastes, the mood you’re in while you’re eating as well as factors like who you’re eating with and what you’re doing while you eating affect satiety.
 In addition, this study shows that how much you think you’re putting into your stomach may be just as important as how much you are.
 If you see a cookie or a meal as being larger than it actually is, you trick your brain into thinking you’ve eaten more, and you feel satisfied more quickly.

 Food Cues Affect How Much You Eat

 You may not be ready to go out and purchase a pair of goggles to make your food look bigger, but you can use some simple tactics to trick your eyes and brain into feeling satisfied with less.
 Research shows that something as simple as placing your food on a smaller plate can help you be satisfied with less.
 This can still be a problem when you go to a restaurant, and they set a giant plate of food on the table.
 Just ask for a to-go container and remove a portion of your meal to take home.